Mandaline/music-in-translation/_data/blog/mírame-bien.md

    We have to learn everything over again
 2. \#2

-   Yo a quererte a ti y tu a quererme a mi tambien
+   Yo a quererte a ti y tu a quererme a mi también

    Me, to love you and you to love me too
 3. \#3